Lefter011/Lefter011/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Ukraine.

-- :telescope: I’m studing as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m studing as a Web Developer and contributing to frontend and backend for building web applications.

 - 🌱 I’m currently learning everything 🤣